jingzzeng/TRES/cran-comments.md

 * checking dependencies in R code ...
 NOTE

-installed size is  6.9Mbsub-directories of 1Mb or more:data   6.6Mb
+installed size is  6.9Mb
+sub-directories of 1Mb or more: data   6.6Mb

 The dataset square.rda in /data consists of a 64 by 64 by 200 tensor.
 Users can use this dataset check the functions very quickly, instead of build the envelope-structure tensor date from the scratch.

+## Downstream dependencies
+No reverse dependence packages.